AlgorithmicEntropy/SolarWattEnergyManagerAPI/README.md

 # SolarWattEnergyManagerAPI
 A python3 library to access the data of a solar watt energy manager

-This library returns the current power data of your solar array via the local energy manager api.
+This library returns the current power data of your solar array via the unofficial local api.

 ## Installation